xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 { "kind": "NotEnoughInteractions" }
 ```

-When there is an error, the system uses the 'kind' field to specify what kind of error has occurred.
-There may also be a `details` field.
+When there is an error, the system uses the `kind` field to specify what kind of error has occurred.
+There may also be a `details` field which can be used to better understand the error, be aware that
+the exact way details are encoded is not fixed and can change.

-In this case, we have 'NotEnoughInteractions'.
+In this case, we have `NotEnoughInteractions`.
 This means that the system needs to receive more interactions from the user to learn their interests and cannot provide personalised documents at this time.

 We can add an [interaction](https://docs.xayn.com/front_office.html#tag/interaction) between our user `u1234` and the document `xayn_cd5604c`: